Francisco Cerúndolo

-Francisco Cerúndolo (Note: /es-419/) (born 13 August 1998) is an Argentine professional tennis player.
-He has a career-high ATP singles ranking of world No. 18, achieved on 5 May 2025 and a doubles ranking of No. 203, achieved on 31 October 2022.
-He is currently the No. 1 singles player from Argentina and South America.
+Francisco Cerúndolo (Note: /es-419/) (/it/; born 13 August 1998) is an Argentine professional tennis player.
+He has a career-high ATP singles ranking of world No. 18 achieved on 5 May 2025 and a doubles ranking of No. 137, reached on 14 September 2026.
+He is the current No. 1 singles player from Argentina and Latin America.

+Cerúndolo has won five ATP Tour singles titles.
+He represents Argentina at the Davis Cup.
+At the Grand Slam level, Cerúndolo earned his first wins at the 2023 Australian Open and at the French Open, where he reached the third and fourth rounds, respectively.

 After turning professional in 2018, Cerúndolo made his debut on the ATP Tour at the 2019 Argentina Open, the event at which he later broke through on tour in 2021 after reaching his first ATP singles final and becoming the first qualifier to contend for the title in 20 years.
 In 2022, Cerúndolo hit several more milestones: emerging into the top 100 in singles, reaching his first ATP Masters 1000 semifinal in Miami in his first Masters main draw, and winning his first ATP title at the Swedish Open, all of which sealed him a year-end top-30 ranking.

-At the Grand Slam level, Cerúndolo earned his first wins at the 2023 Australian Open and at the French Open, where he reached the third and fourth rounds, respectively.

 Cerúndolo is the older brother of fellow tennis player Juan Manuel Cerúndolo.
 In 2021, with the Córdoba Open followed by the Argentina Open, the Cerúndolos became the first siblings to reach consecutive finals on the ATP Tour since Alexander Zverev and Mischa Zverev in 2017.
 In 2022, they also became the first brothers to be ranked inside the top 100 in singles since the Zverev brothers in 2019.

 Career

-2019–2020: ATP debut
+2019–2020: ATP Tour debut

 Cerúndolo made his ATP main draw debut on home soil at the 2019 Argentina Open in Buenos Aires after receiving a wildcard for the singles main draw, losing to Guido Pella in three sets.

 Cerúndolo played another ATP main draw a year later at the 2020 Argentina Open in Buenos Aires after receiving a wildcard for the singles main draw again, losing to Laslo Djere in the first round.

-2021: First ATP final at home, Major and Olympics debuts
+2021: Major and Olympics debuts, first home final

 In January 2021, he was one of two players to test positive for COVID-19 during the Australian Open qualifying event in Doha.

 Cerúndolo reached his first ATP tour final at the 2021 Argentina Open as a qualifier but was defeated by world No. 9 Diego Schwartzman.
 He was the first qualifier to reach the final in Buenos Aires since José Acasuso in 2001.
 At the time, Acasuso was coached by Cerúndolo's father, Alejandro Cerúndolo.

 Cerúndolo made his main draw debut in a Grand Slam at the 2021 French Open as a lucky loser, where he lost to Thiago Monteiro.

-Cerúndolo qualified to represent Argentina at the 2020 Summer Olympics.
+He qualified to represent Argentina at the 2020 Summer Olympics.